The ultimate state of turbulent permeable-channel flow: Governing equations and numerical simulations

 \section{Governing equations and numerical \GK{simulations}}

 Let us consider \GK{turbulent heat and \SM{momentum} transfer in internally heated shear flow between parallel, isothermal, no-slip and permeable walls.} The coordinates, $x$, $y$ and $z$ (or $x_{1}$, $x_{2}$ and $x_{3}$) are used for the representation of the streamwise, the wall-normal and the spanwise directions, respectively.
-The origin is on the midplane \GK{between} the two walls positioned at $y=\pm h$.
+The origin \REVGK{of the coordinate system} is on the midplane \GK{between} the two walls positioned at $y=\pm h$.
 The corresponding components of the velocity $\mbox{\boldmath$u$}(\mbox{\boldmath$x$},t)$ are given by $u,v$ and $w$ (or $u_{1},u_{2}$ and $u_{3}$), respectively.
 The temperature $\theta(\mbox{\boldmath$x$},t)$ is \GK{supposed to be} a passive scalar.
 The governing equations are the Navier--Stokes equations for the divergence-free velocity and the \GK{energy} equation for the temperature,

-where $p(\mbox{\boldmath$x$},t)$ is the fluctuating pressure with respect to the driving pressure $P(x,t)$, $\rho,\nu,\kappa$ and $c_{p}$ are the mass density, the kinematic viscosity, the thermal diffusivity and the \GK{specific heat at constant pressure} of the fluid, respectively. \GKGK{Here,} vector $\mbox{\boldmath$e$}_{x}$ is a unit vector in the streamwise direction, \GKGK{and} \GK{$f(t)$ ($=-\partial P/\partial x/\rho>0$)} and \GK{$q(t)$ ($>0$)} are the spatially uniform driving force and internal heat source to maintain constant bulk mean velocity and temperature, $u_{b}$ and $\theta_{b}$, respectively.
-The velocity and temperature fields are supposed to be periodic in the $x$- and $z$-directions with the periods, $L_{x}$ and $L_{z}$. \GK{On the permeable wall the wall-normal velocity $v$ is assumed to be proportional to the local pressure fluctuation $p$ \citep{Jimenez2001,Kawano2021}.
+where $p(\mbox{\boldmath$x$},t)$ is the fluctuating pressure with respect to the driving pressure $P(x,t)$, \REVGK{and} $\rho,\nu,\kappa$ and $c_{p}$ are the mass density, the kinematic viscosity, the thermal diffusivity and the \GK{specific heat at constant pressure} of the fluid, respectively. \GKGK{Here,} vector $\mbox{\boldmath$e$}_{x}$ is a unit vector in the streamwise direction, \GKGK{and} \REVGK{$f(t)$ ($=-\rho^{-1}\partial P/\partial x>0$)} and \GK{$q(t)$ ($>0$)} are the spatially uniform driving force and internal heat source to maintain constant bulk mean velocity and temperature, $u_{b}$ and $\theta_{b}$, respectively. \REVR{\REVGK{The momentum equation (\ref{eq:ns}) and the energy equation (\ref{eq:ad}) are similar in the sense that they have the corresponding terms except for the (rightmost) pressure fluctuation term in (\ref{eq:ns}).
+As a consequence, we can observe similarity between momentum and heat transfer in turbulent shear flows, although strong local pressure fluctuations occasionally bring about significant dissimilarity.}} The velocity and temperature fields are supposed to be periodic in the $x$- and $z$-directions with the periods, $L_{x}$ and $L_{z}$. \GK{On the permeable wall the wall-normal velocity $v$ is assumed to be proportional to the local pressure fluctuation $p$ \citep{Jimenez2001,Kawano2021}.
 We impose the no-slip, permeable and isothermal conditions,}